DTH-sensire/maximadatastars/README.md

 ### Our solution:

 We propose a generated activities to do specifically designed for you, knowing the capabilities of your child/sibling and the resources available.
 With the ultimate goal of creating precious memories together.
+Photos of the activities can be uploaded and AI will generate a memory capsule in the shape of a photo album or photo collage.

 Target audience:
 Parents and siblings of the patient